george-hawkins/japanese/README.md

 See _Jouzu Juls_'s japanese pronunciation [video](https://www.youtube.com/watch?v=aOxRYmWDaF4) that recommends _Dogen_'s video but adds really useful pointers, e.g.:

-* Using [minimal pairs](https://en.wikipedia.org/wiki/Minimal_pair) - he recommends the paid [Migaku Pitch Trainer](https://pitch-demo.migaku.io/) (but also mentions a free alternative - see below, it's the one Trenton mentions too).
+* Using [minimal pairs](https://en.wikipedia.org/wiki/Minimal_pair) - he recommends the paid [Migaku Pitch Trainer](https://pitch.migaku.io/) (there's a free demo version [here](https://pitch-demo.migaku.io/) but also mentions a free alternative - see below, it's the one Trenton mentions too.
 * And if the whole thing is a complete struggle, he recommends a similar minimal pairs site but for music that has a [pitch section](https://www.musicca.com/exercises/circle/12) and an [interval section](https://www.musicca.com/exercises/circle/18) to get your brain attuned to the whole idea.

 Matt vs Japan has a video with the infamous Ken Cannon where they discuss pitch accent but importantly also have exercises (around the 6m 30s mark - but the bits before are also important, e.g. not confusing stress in English with pitch accent): <https://www.youtube.com/watch?v=SaNr2xa4n3Q>